This platform is for writers, artists, arts professionals, scientists, readers, and everyone interested in looking a bit beyond the surface.

 It is divided into three sections:

-Hot Coffees — It all begins with a good conversation over a coffee or a tea.
-You have just published a book or have an exhibition, you want to share your deeper story.
+Hot Coffees β It all begins with a good conversation over a coffee or tea.
+You have just published a book or have an exhibition, and you want to share your deeper story.
 Sometimes you need someone to ask you these questions.
-This platform is all about this type of longer and thoughtful exchanges.
-By May 2025, respondents came from the U.S., Georgia, South Africa, the Czech Republic, Japan, China, Germany, Ukraine, Italy, France, Brazil, Portugal, Mexico, and Colombia.
+This platform is all about longer and thoughtful exchanges from across the fields.
+By November 2025, respondents came from the U.S., Georgia, Switzerland, Italy, South Africa, the Czech Republic, Japan, China, Germany, Ukraine, Italy, France, Brazil, Portugal, Mexico, and Colombia.

-From the East and West of Tbilisi- Aims to provide a cultural map to the region surrounding Georgia, to create a resource and an archive of the cultural currents, so different and yet so powerful.
+From the East and West of Tbilisi - Aims to provide a cultural map of the region surrounding Georgia, creating a resource and archive of the diverse and yet powerful cultural currents.

 Founder